 Blame game in Portugal over wildfire that killed 64 people

-In this file photo dated Wednesday, June 21 2017, Portuguese Prime Minister Antonio Costa, front center, and Parliament President Eduardo Ferro Rodrigues, right, stand with members of the government and lawmakers on the steps of the parliament building in Lisbon, waiting to observe a minute of silence in memory of the victims of a wildfire.
-Costa appeared to lose his patience with journalists' questions Wednesday June 28, 2017, amid criticism of how the blaze was handled and accusations about who might be to blame for recent wildfire deaths.
+In this file photo dated Monday, June 19, 2017, a fire fighting aircraft douses a fire outside the village of Pedrogao Grande central Portugal.
+Portugal's Prime Minister Antonio Costa appeared to lose his patience with journalists' questions Wednesday June 28, 2017, amid criticism of how the blaze was handled and accusations about who might be to blame for recent wildfire deaths.

 Discussions